mcanvil

 Is this calculator up to date with the latest Minecraft version?

 Yes.
-The enchantment list, level caps and rarity multipliers are synced directly from the open-source Minecraft data for 26.2, so newly added enchantments appear here automatically as soon as a version ships.
+The enchantment list, level caps and rarity multipliers are synced directly from the open-source Minecraft data for 26.2.
+Newly added enchantments appear after the release has been synced, verified and published.